top of page

 days 7-8—stuck in paradise

-We were in paradise—or rather, Paradise Grove (read: classic suburbia).
-If there was a chain restaurant you’d been meaning to try,...
+We found ourselves in Paradise Grove, a classic suburbia.
+If there was a chain restaurant you had been eagerly anticipating trying,...

 Jan 33 min read